The Garden of Abdul Gasazi: Plot summary

+Development

+Fritz was based on a bull terrier Chris Van Allsburg's brother-in-law owned named Winston.
+Soon after Jumanji was published, Winston died after getting hit by a car.
+After that, van Allsburg decided to put a cameo of Fritz in all of his books as a tribute to Winston.

 Film adaptation

 Walt Disney Pictures and 20th Century Fox acquired the film rights for The Garden of Abdul Gasazi in May 2019.
 Darren Lemke was hired for the screenplay, with Mike Weber, Bill Teitler and Ted Field in producer's role and Van Allsburg acting as executive producer.